SciML/DataDrivenDiffEq.jl/docs/src/prob_and_solve.md

 + `B` a linear mapping known a priori which maps the control signals onto the lifted states
 + `digits` controls the digits / rounding used for deriving the system equations (`digits = 1` would round `10.02` to `10.0`)
 + `operator_only` returns a `NamedTuple` containing the operator, input and output mapping and matrices used for updating the operator as described [here](https://arxiv.org/pdf/1406.7187.pdf)

+!!! info
+If `eval_expression` is set to `true`, the returning result of the Koopman based inference will not contain a parametrized equation, but rather use the numeric values of the operator/generator.

 SINDy based algorithms can be called like :